Any form of income-earning activity--including internships--requires prior authorization from DHS (the US Department of Homeland Security).

 Because of USCIS’s lengthy processing times and the fact that the 12 months of post-completion OPT must still be completed within 14 months of the program end date, we strongly encourage students to file their OPT applications well prior to their completion of studies.
 Students who apply for OPT during the 60 days after the program end date jeopardize their chances of being authorized for a full 12 months of OPT.

-- While on post-completion OPT, students are still required to report to the Office of International Student Advisors (OISA) any change of name or address and any “interruption of such employment.”
+- While on post-completion OPT, students are still required to report to International Student Services (ISS) any change of name or address and any “interruption of such employment.”

-This last phrase suggests that while on post-completion OPT students are expected to report the start and end dates of any employment to the OISA, but the current SEVIS configuration prevents this part of the rule's implementation.
+This last phrase suggests that while on post-completion OPT students are expected to report the start and end dates of any employment to ISS, but the current SEVIS configuration prevents this part of the rule's implementation.
 For this reason, students are strongly encouraged to keep a thorough record of all employment, including start and end dates, and evidence of a legitimate job search while authorized for post-completion OPT.
-When this matter is clarified, we will make the information available.
-Please consult this page for further updates.

 4. Severe Economic Hardship-Based Employment